 If you feel like getting offsite, there’s lots to choose from near & further afield.

 The village of Gartocharn has a shop and play area which are within easy walking distance, great for a scavenger or treasure hunt on the way there!
-The site is also only a short walk from the Loch where a pebble beach awaits (but no swimming in the Loch is permitted).
+The site is also only a short walk from the Loch where a small pebble beach awaits; no swimming in the Loch is permitted.

 For those wanting to explore further the campsite makes an ideal base for exploring the National Park.
 To find out more about activities, download a map of the park or access educational resources for your trip, take a look at the ‘Discover the park’ section of the park’s website here.